regnarg/bc/text/mdsync.md

 A similar approach has been independently discovered earlier by Minsky and Trachtenberg
 \cite{partrecon}.
-They use a scheme based on polynomials over finite fields for pruning branches where the symmetric difference is small.
-Our solution achieves comparable asymptotic bounds and practical results (even though perhaps with worse constant factors) and is much simpler both conceptually and to implement.
+They use a scheme based on polynomials over finite fields for pruning branches where the symmetric difference is small. \cite{basic-recon} Our solution achieves comparable asymptotic bounds and practical results (even though perhaps with worse constant factors) and is much simpler both conceptually and to implement.
+They also describe using XOR for the case of $|A △ B| = 1$. \cite[protocol 1]{basic-recon} However, they XOR the original bitstrings from the set instead of their hashes, which makes this technique unsuitable for branch pruning because all the elements under a vertex with depth $d$ have the first $d$ bits in common and therefore the first $d$ bits of the XOR are all ones or all zeroes, depending on the number of elements.

 #### Complexity